-- Schedule Coordination: The Project Team coordinated construction to begin at the same time as the PSEP Line 2001 West-C Hydrotest Project.
-This provided cost savings by allowing the Project Team to utilize a single blowdown to isolate this portion of the pipeline, the Project Team also shared construction crews between the two Projects. - 2.
+- 1. Materials: The Project Team ordered the pipe in bulk. - Schedule Coordination: The Project Team coordinated construction to begin at the same time as the PSEP Line 2001 West-C Hydrotest Project.
+This provided cost savings by allowing the Project Team to utilize a single blowdown to isolate this portion of the pipeline, the Project Team also shared construction crews between the two Projects. - 3.
 Project Scope: The Project Team complete the pressure test at a 100% SMYS allowing additional mileage to be added to the Project.
 This provided cost savings by preventing the need for future construction activities.